valcriss/valcriss/README.md

 While my game projects aren't public (yet?), they play a huge part in my learning and experimentation:

-- **Current solo project**: *Refuge* — a sandbox survival/management sim where survivors manage an underground shelter after a zombie outbreak.
+- **Current solo project**: *Refuge*,  a sandbox survival/management sim where survivors manage an underground shelter after a zombie outbreak.
 - **Tech highlights**: custom GOAP AI, isometric camera controls, resource systems, and UI with an event-driven architecture.
-- **Bonus side quests**: educational games to help my daughter with math — fast-paced and fun, never boring drills.
+- **Bonus side quests**: educational games to help my daughter with math,  fast-paced and fun, never boring drills.

 ---

 ### 🧪 Notable Public Repositories

-> I have a soft spot for game server emulation — a bit of nostalgia, a lot of fun, and tons to learn from.
+> I have a soft spot for game server emulation,  a bit of nostalgia, a lot of fun, and tons to learn from.

 - [**TrinityCore.GameClient.Net.Lib**](https://github.com/valcriss/TrinityCore.GameClient.Net.Lib)
-  Connects a .NET client to a TrinityCore 3.3.5 server — lets you log in and explore the world.
+  Connects a .NET client to a TrinityCore 3.3.5 server,  lets you log in and explore the world.

 - [**TrinityCore.Dbc.Net.Lib**](https://github.com/valcriss/TrinityCore.Dbc.Net.Lib)
-  Reads DBC files used by TrinityCore — all about structured binary data parsing.
+  Reads DBC files used by TrinityCore,  all about structured binary data parsing.

 - [**TrinityCore.Map.Net.IO**](https://github.com/valcriss/TrinityCore.Map.Net.IO)
-  Tools to handle map files from TrinityCore — because why not reverse-engineer Azeroth?
+  Tools to handle map files from TrinityCore,  because why not reverse-engineer Azeroth?

 - [**trinitycore-335-docker**](https://github.com/valcriss/trinitycore-335-docker)
-  A dockerized dev environment for TrinityCore 3.3.5 — spin up WoW servers with ease.
+  A dockerized dev environment for TrinityCore 3.3.5,  spin up WoW servers with ease.

 - [**DelugeRPCClient.Net**](https://github.com/valcriss/DelugeRPCClient.Net)
-  A .NET Core client for Deluge WebUI RPC — yes, I like controlling torrents programmatically.
+  A .NET Core client for Deluge WebUI RPC,  yes, I like controlling torrents programmatically.

 ---